lscalese/journal-file-indexer/README.md

 Front-end :

+ * Add form to search data in indexed journal.
  * Add a form to restore old value or new value of a global in indexed journal.
  * UI improvements.